geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 OK.
 Anyway, so that's the definition of LabBounty.
 Anything else?
 That's mostly all.
 OK.
 Symbolic.
 Yeah, all right.
 Symbolic.

 ##### **Sieds Lykles** [[00:42:48](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2568)]
-So most of what I've been working on is, like, last week, you talked about the shape tracker tests and making sure that those simplify well.
+So most of what I've been working on is, like, last week, you talked about the ShapeTracker tests and making sure that those simplify well.
 So I've just been, I mean, I guess basically what you want is to index uops, like the function in the lower,

 ##### **Geohot** [[00:43:12](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2592)]
-that that generates nice, nice expressions without having simplified the shape tracker.
+that that generates nice, nice expressions without having simplified the ShapeTracker.

 ##### **Sieds Lykles** [[00:43:25](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2605)]
 So I'm just trying to see what rules are missing for, yeah, some of the symbolic simplification so that that gets done,